openshift/enhancements/enhancements/windows-containers/health-management.md

 }
 ```

+#### Permissions

+WICD will use a new ServiceAccount to authenticate with the API server in order to pull down services ConfigMaps and
+watch node objects for a change in the desired version annotation.
+In order to limit WICD's access to just the necessary
+resources and operations, a new ServiceAccount will be created rather than relying on credentials tied to WMCO's
+ServiceAccount.

 ### Archiving windows-machine-config-bootstrapper repository

 The WICD source code will be added to the WMCO repo.
 Putting the WICD code into the WMCO repo has the major benefit